Yeeldx/yeeldbox-devdocs/docs/developers/v1/interfaces.md

 ### function `withdraw()`

-Withdraws the specified amount of the native unwrapped token (same as `token()` returns) from the Vault.
+Withdraws the specified amount of the native unwrapped token (same as `token()` returns) from the YeeldBox.

 {% tabs %}
 {% tab title="Solidity" %}